 Location: Duke University, Perkins Library Assessment & User Experience 411 Chapel Drive Durham, NC 27708

-Contact: Emily Daly, Head, Assessment & User Experience Department
+Contact: Please send a resume and brief statement of interest to Emily Daly, Head, Assessment & User Experience Department

 Email: firstname.lastname@example.org Phone: 919-660-5879